-Take a look, the
+Take a look,

-new = old = t = init_population() for epoch in range(0, epochs): new = t t = operator_roulette( t ) t = operator_crossingover( t ) t = operator_mutation( t ) old = t+new t = operator_selection( old )
+new = old = t = init_GA() for epoch in range(0, epochs): new = t t = operator_roulette( t ) t = operator_crossingover( t ) t = operator_mutation( t ) old = t+new t = operator_selection( old )

 operator_crossingove(7) after then to

 def fitness_function ( found_string, template='Hello world!' ): score = 0 count = 0 for letter in template: if letter == found_string[count]: score += 1 count = count+1 return score def calculate_score ( chromosomes ): sum_score = 0 for chromosome in chromosomes: sum_score+=fitness_function ( chromosome ) return sum_score

-def init_population (len_chromosome, count_chromosomes = 4): sum_scores = 0 new_chromosomes = while( True ): new_chromosome = '' for gene in range(0, len_chromosome): new_chromosome+=chr( np.random.randint(31, 123) ) if fitness_function(new_chromosome): new_chromosomes.append(new_chromosome) if count_chromosomes == len(new_chromosomes): break return new_chromosomes
+def init_GA (len_chromosome, count_chromosomes = 4): sum_scores = 0 new_chromosomes = while True: new_chromosome = '' for gene in range(0, len_chromosome): new_chromosome+=chr( np.random.randint(31, 123) ) if fitness_function(new_chromosome): new_chromosomes.append(new_chromosome) if count_chromosomes == len(new_chromosomes): break return new_chromosomes

 def operator_roulette ( chromosomes= ): rotation_roulette = selected_chromosomes = score_chromosomes = sum_scores = calculate_score ( chromosomes ) prev_score = 0 rotation_roulette = np.random.randint( 1, 10, size=len(chromosomes) )/10.0 for chromosome in chromosomes: score_chromosomes.append( fitness_function( chromosome ) ) roulette_sector = for chromosome, score in zip( chromosomes, score_chromosomes ): roulette_sector.append( ( np.round(prev_score, 2), np.round((score/sum_scores)+prev_score, 2) ) ) prev_score += np.float( score/sum_scores ) for chromosome, score_chromosome in zip( chromosomes, roulette_sector ): for selected_sector in rotation_roulette: if score_chromosome < selected_sector <= score_chromosome: selected_chromosomes.append(chromosome) return selected_chromosomes

-def operator_crossingover ( chromosomes ): len_chr = len( population ) slice_chr = int( len_chr/2 ) new_population = for husband, wife in zip( chromosomes[ :slice_chr], chromosomes[slice_chr:len_chr] ): children1 = children2 = crossing = np.random.randint(1, len(husband)) children1 = husband[ :crossing]+wife[crossing: ] new_chromosomes.append(children1) children2 = wife[ :crossing]+husband[crossing: ] new_chromosomes.append(children2) return new_chromosomes
+def operator_crossingover ( chromosomes ): len_chr = len( chromosomes ) slice_chr = int( len_chr/2 ) new_population = for husband, wife in zip( chromosomes[ :slice_chr], chromosomes[slice_chr:len_chr] ): children1 = children2 = crossing = np.random.randint(1, len(husband)) children1 = husband[ :crossing]+wife[crossing: ] new_chromosomes.append(children1) children2 = wife[ :crossing]+husband[crossing: ] new_chromosomes.append(children2) return new_chromosomes